 The First Nations of the Northwest Coast of North America began their permanent settlements about 5,000 years ago where the mild climate, along with the ocean and forests’ abundance of resources, provided an excellent home.
-They are expert fishermen, artists, wood carvers, and maintain a close-knit society that lives in harmony with the earth.
-Their rich history and culture continues today.
+Engage and educate students with Storyboard That!

 Shi-shi-etko by Nicola I. Campbell is about a Native American girl from the Pacific Northwest forced to go to a residential school in the 1900s.
 This book beautifully illustrates her lst few days with her family as she tries to soak up all the love and memories before leaving for school.